-Speaking about the future in German is really not very hard and after reading this article you will be a pro in speaking about what will happen in the future.
+Speaking about the future in German is not very hard, and after reading this article, you will know everything you need to talk about what will happen in the future.

-In German, there are two forms of the future tense and in this article, we will discover the simple future tense “Futur 1” as it is most widely used.
+In German, there are two forms of the future tense, just like we also use in English.
+In this article, we will discover the simple future tense “Futur 1” as it is most widely used.

-Using future tense in German means, that we need to use the auxiliary verb “werden” to express that the meaning of the sentence is regarding the future.
+Using future tense in German means, that we need to use the auxiliary verb “werden”.
+It has the same function as “will” in the English “will Future”.
+By the help of “werden”, we can express that the meaning of the sentence is regarding the future.

-Now, as like as when using Perfekt tense or modal verbs, we also need to remember in the future tense, that using more than one verb, will make the second and third verb go to the end of the sentence (except of subordinate clauses) and be in the infinitive form as we already have a verb which is conjugated according to the person it refers to.
+Now, as like as when using Perfekt tense or modal verbs, we also need to remember in the future tense, that using more than one verb, will make the second and third verb go to the end of the sentence (except of subordinate clauses).
+Additionally, the second and third verb will be in the infinitive form as we already have a verb we have conjugated according to the referring person.

 - Ich werde am Dienstag um 18 Uhr ins Schwimmbad gehen.

 - Meine Freude werden dieses Jahr zu Weihnachten nach Hause fahren.

 - Die Kinder in der Schule werden heute keine Hausaufgaben bekommen.